LP-branching algorithms based on biased graphs: Conclusions

 \section{Conclusions}

 We have shown that the combinatorial notion of \emph{biased graphs}, especially the notion of \emph{co-linear cycle classes}, allows us to formulate an LP-branching FPT algorithm for a surprisingly broad class of problems, including the full generality of the \problem parameterized by $k$, and \localproblem parameterized by relaxation gap.
 Compared to previous results~\cite{IwataWY16}, these algorithms are somewhat more general, and significantly more grounded in combinatorial notions.
-Open problems include completely combinatorial FPT algorithms, and settling the associated kernelization questions.
+We also showed that \problem admits an $O(\log k)$-approximation, where $k$ is the solution size.